Sciences Po Lille: Prep programs for high-ranking civil servant positions

-MunWalk Association (Model United Nations)
+Munwalk Association (Model United Nations)

-Sciences Po Lille Munwalk Association is ranked the 13th world's best MUN delegation according to the Best Delegate Guide.
+Sciences Po Lille Munwalk Association is ranked the 13th world's best Model United Nations delegation according to the Best Delegate Guide.
 It makes it the best French delegation.
 In 2011, its students were awarded the "Honourable Delegate" award at both London and Harvard's MUN, as well as the "Distinguished Delegation" award in New York City.
 In 2013, at the NMUN-NY, the school won the "Outstanding Delegation" award, which is considered the most prestigious prize.
 That same year, a student was also awarded the "Outstanding Delegate" award at Harvard's MUN.

-Summer School
+Summer school

 Sciences Po Lille opened a Summer School in 2015.
 It consists in a two-week intensive program during which students attend courses of economics, law, politics and history.
 All the courses are related to a common theme, which changes every year.
 In 2015, the theme was the "European Union's challenges in a context of crisis."
 Classes are all taught in English.
 Participants receive a certificate with 6 ECTS credits.
 They can also take optional courses in French language & culture and get one more ECTS.
 Courses consist of classroom sessions held on each weekday except on the field trip to Brussels.
 The Summer School also includes local cultural visits, various social events, conferences, a visit of Lille, and a study trip to Brussels and the EU institutions.
 In the summer 2015, 17 students participated in the summer school.
 The European Commission's spokesperson, Natasha Bertaud, gave a conference.